-- (1) to receive dividends and other distributions in proportion to the number of shares held; - (2) to request to convene, summon, preside over, attend or appoint a proxy to attend shareholders' meetings in accordance with the laws, and to exercise the corresponding rights to speak and vote; - (3) to supervise Company's operations, provide suggestions and make inquiries; - (4) to transfer, give or pledge their shares in compliance with laws, administrative regulations and the Articles of Association; - (5) to review and copy the Articles of Association, the register of members, minutes of shareholders' meeting, resolutions of the Board meetings, resolutions of the Supervisory Committee meetings and financial and accounting reports; - (6) in case of the termination or liquidation of the Company, to participate in the distribution of remaining assets of the Company proportionate to the number of shares held; - (7) to request the Company to buy back the shares of shareholders objecting to resolutions of the shareholders' meeting concerning merger or division of the Company; - (8) other rights stipulated by laws, administrative regulations, departmental rules, securities regulatory rules of the place where the Company's shares are listed, or the Articles of Association.
+- (1) to receive dividends and other distributions in proportion to the number of shares held; - (2) to request to convene, summon, preside over, attend or appoint a proxy to attend shareholders' meetings in accordance with the laws, and to exercise the corresponding rights to speak and vote; - (3) to supervise Company's operations, provide suggestions and make inquiries; - (4) to transfer, give or pledge their shares in compliance with laws, administrative regulations and the Articles of Association; - (5) to review and copy the Articles of Association, the register of members, minutes of shareholders' meeting, resolutions of the Board meetings, resolutions of the Supervisory Committee meetings and financial and accounting reports.
+Qualified shareholders may inspect the Company's accounting books and vouchers; - (6) in case of the termination or liquidation of the Company, to participate in the distribution of remaining assets of the Company proportionate to the number of shares held; - (7) to request the Company to buy back the shares of shareholders objecting to resolutions of the shareholders' meeting concerning merger or division of the Company; - (8) other rights stipulated by laws, administrative regulations, departmental rules, securities regulatory rules of the place where the Company's shares are listed, or the Articles of Association.